-In response to President Trump’s decision to delay relocating the U.S. Embassy in Israel to Jerusalem, Dr. Jerry A. Johnson, President & CEO of National Religious Broadcasters, issued the following statement today:Posted on June 1, 2017
+In response to the retirement of U.S. Supreme Court Associate Justice Anthony Kennedy, Dr. Jerry A. Johnson, president and CEO of National Religious Broadcasters, released the following statement:Posted on June 27, 2018

 As the preeminent association representing Christian broadcasters and communicators, the National Religious Broadcasters (NRB) is a unique source of information for members of the working press and media organizations.
 We speak with authority on a wide range of legal, policy, and governmental issues that impact the fields of Christian broadcasting and media, as well as addressing communication trends, and the challenges and opportunities facing our member organizations.
 In addition, from among our member organizations, we have the ability to locate technical and operational information that can aid professional journalists, reporters, and broadcasters in accurately understanding the current fields of Christian broadcasting and communications.

 Major newspapers, magazines, television and radio programs of all kinds, and countless web news services regularly interview our media spokespersons.
 If you are a broadcaster, a member of the working press or are with a media organization, our communications department looks forward to talking to you and answering your questions.